Working papers

 Work in Progress

-Social Norms, Family Institutions, and Political Regimes: Evidence from China
+Social Norms, Family Structure and Political Regime: Evidence from China

 Publications